hendricksonsarahl/voluntr/SETUP.md

     - Once the app is running, first visit the /drop_create route to load sample data.
     - <b>Important: You must be running 'localhost' and not '127.0.0.1' in your browser for Organization sign in to function properly.</b>

-## 5. Building JavaScript Files
+## 5. Compiling JavaScript and CSS

-Our JavaScript source code files are found in `src/js`.
-These are the only JavaScript files that should be directly edited.
+Our JavaScript and CSS source code files are found in `src/js` and `src/css`, respectively.
+These are the only JavaScript and CSS files that should be directly edited.
 They are processed and bundled by Webpack, with the resulting files produced in `static/build`.
 These are the files that will be directly loaded by the browser.

-To generate JavaScript files,
+To compile JavaScript and CSS files,

 1. Install Node.js.
 Installer files are available for many platforms at [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
 2. Install the Webpack command-line application with:	```npm install -g webpack```